WarkingMark/WarkingMark/README.md

 ### About me
-Name : Mark

-Age : 18

-Educational institution : Moscow College of Information and Technology
+My name is Mark, 18 years old, I study at the Moscow College of Information and Technology Main language: Russian, I am learning English.

-Language :
-* :ru: (main)
-* :us: (B1)

 <!--
 **WarkingMark/WarkingMark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.